 Cook in a slow cooker or on stove top, Slow Cooked Vegetarian Black-Eyed Peas are not just for new years.
 Black-eyed peas make a healthy stand alone meal or can become a part of other delicious recipes!
 This recipe is vegan and easily gluten free.

 Not Just for New Years

-My Ma used to make black-eyed peas in the slow cooker and had a hand in my love of these sweet little bundles of joy.
+Ma used to make black-eyed peas in the slow cooker and had a hand in my love of these little peas.
 Back in the day, we always had some sort of ham or kielbasa with black-eyed peas and we only had them, it seems, on New Years Day (Ma?).

 Black-eyed peas, aka cowpeas, are little power houses of nutrition and not just for new year’s good luck!
 These legumes are available year round, are filling and make a hearty meal.
 Black-eyed peas are packed with fiber, protein, magnesium, folate and are low in calories.
 Best of all, black eyed peas are pretty inexpensive especially when bought in bulk.

 Black-eyed peas don’t need to be soaked, but they can be.
 Cooking time is only decreased slightly if the peas soaked first.